 A 35-year-old man has decreasing mobility of his spine, and he becomes more "hunched over" during the past 5 years.
 He has hip pain bilaterally.
 On physical examination he has loss of lumbar lordosis and diminished range of motion at the hips.
-A radiograph of the pelvis shows ankylosis with sacroiliitis of the sacroiliac joints bilaterally.
+A radiograph of the pelvis shows ankylosis with sacroiliitis bilaterally.
 No other joints appear to be affected.
 His antinuclear antibody test is negative.
 He has no other significant medical problems.
 Which of the following laboratory test findings is most likely to be present in this man?

 A HLA B27

 D Markedly decreased serum complement